 - No longer want breast implants

-During your consultation, Dr. Zemmel will discuss your medical history and goals with breast implant removal.
-After examining your breasts, he will recommend the most beneficial plan for your implant removal, explaining the risks of surgery and what you may be able to expect with your results.
+During your consultation, your surgeon will discuss your medical history and goals with breast implant removal.
+After examining your breasts, they will recommend the most beneficial plan for your implant removal, explaining the risks of surgery and what you may be able to expect with your results.

 What Does Breast Implant Removal En Bloc Entail?

-Before your surgery, Dr. Zemmel will thoroughly explain breast implant removal en bloc, ensuring you fully understand the benefits and risks of your procedure.
+Before your surgery, your surgeon will thoroughly explain breast implant removal en bloc, ensuring you fully understand the benefits and risks of your procedure.

 What Should I Expect After Breast Implant Removal?